Authentic Doll Face Examples

 yelashes are really not that difficult to replace.
 Commercial doll eyelashes can be purchased online through most doll parts sites or at craft stores such as Michael's.
 Human or synthetic "fake" eyelashes can be purchased at any big box (Walmart, Target, K-Mart) or drug store (Walgreens, CVS) in the cosmetic section or online.
 They come in all kinds of styles and colors.
 Thick eyelashes can be purchased on sale at Halloween time.
 Try to match what the dollie had originally but thicker is better for boudoir dollies.

 irst, cut the eyelashes the width of the eye.
-Apply tacky white glue to eyelash and eyelash slit and apply with tweezers and allow to dry thoroughly before trimming the length.
+Apply tacky white glue to eyelash and eyelash top of the slit and apply with tweezers and allow to dry thoroughly before trimming the length.

 CLOTH BODY